Share On

 • Residents should only leave the property for veterinary care.

-• Talk to your veterinarian about ways to mitigate risk during vet visits (ex.
-Avoiding the waiting room, using a back entrance, etc.).
+• Talk to your veterinarian about ways to mitigate risk during vet visits (e.g., avoid the waiting room, use a back entrance, etc.).

 New Residents/Intake Procedures

 • If continuing with active rescue, take measures to protect other residents.
-Unfortunately, in the event of a positive case, typical on-site biosecurity measures will not suffice (in terms of the USDA’s response to a positive case).
-To protect your residents, establish intake procedures that prevent the chance of a new resident bringing the virus to your property.
-Options include the following:
+Unfortunately, in the event of a positive case in a farmed bird species, typical on-site biosecurity measures will not suffice (in terms of the USDA’s response to a positive case).
+To reduce the risk of a new resident bringing HPAI to your sanctuary, we recommend reviewing your intake and quarantine protocols with your veterinarian to see if you need to make any changes.
+Depending on where you are located, this may mean seriously considering temporarily suspending intake.
+Additional options include the following:

 • Have new bird residents go directly to approved foster homes (that do not already have avian residents).
 Ideally, these fosters should not also be personnel coming to your property.